F&C Asset Management appoints Richard Wilson as CEO

-LONDON F&C Asset Management, the British fund firm taken over by rebel shareholder Edward Bramson, has promoted Richard Wilson to the role of CEO in the latest of stage of a multipronged plan revive its flagging fortunes.
+LONDON F&C Asset Management PLC FCAM.L, the British fund firm taken over by rebel shareholder Edward Bramson, has promoted Richard Wilson to the role of CEO in the latest of stage of a multipronged plan revive its flagging fortunes.

 Wilson is expected to join the F&C board as an executive director with immediate effect and take up his role from January 2013, the firm said in a statement on Tuesday.
 The appointment is subject to FSA approval.

 Wilson has 24 years experience in managing funds and is currently responsible for F&C's investment and distribution activities.
-Before joining F&C FCAM.L, he served as head of International Equities at Gartmore and was a managing director in the Global Equities team at Deutsche Asset Management.
+Before joining F&C, he served as head of International Equities at Gartmore and was a managing director in the Global Equities team at Deutsche Asset Management.

 Bramson will revert to non-Executive Chairman of the Board after the group posts its full-year results for 2012.